 The 5 different types of mentors you commonly encounter at the workplace are

 This is someone who is currently in the trade/profession you are entering.
 They know the trends, important changes and new practices that you should know to stay at the top of your career.
 A mentor like this would be someone you can discuss ideas regarding the field, and also be introduced to key and important people that you should know.

 - Industry Mentor

-This is someone who doesn’t just focus on the profession.
-This mentor will be able to give insight on the industry as a whole.
-Whether it be research, development or key changes in the industry, you need to know.
+Here the mentor will be able to give insight on the industry as a whole.
+Whether it be research, development or key changes in the industry, you will gain an indepth understanding.

-This mentor can speed quickly over the bumps, and cut through the unnecessary work.
-This mentor can explain the ‘ins and outs’ of projects, day to day tasks, and eliminate unnecessary things that may be currently going on in your work day.
-This mentor can help to get things done quickly and efficiently.
+This mentor can help you overcome bottlenecks, and eliminate redundant work.
+This mentor can give you a project overview, day to day tasks, and filter out unnecessary things that may be currently going on in your work day.
+The program helps to improve efficiency, productivity and reduce process timelines.

 - Technology mentor

-This is an up-and-coming, incredibly important position.
 Technology has been rapidly improving, and becoming more a part of day to day transactions within companies.
 In order to perform your best, you must know how to get things done on the newest technology.
-A technology mentor will help with technical breakdowns, advise on systems that may work better than what you’re currently using, and coach you through new technology and how to best use it and implement it into your daily life.
+A technology mentor will help with technical breakdowns, get inputs on systems that may work better than what you’re currently using, and coach you through new technology and its practical application and implementation it daily life.